New financial year, new super

 The new financial year also brings changes for self-managed super funds.

-SMSFs can now have up to six members, an increase from the previous limit of four.
-This change is designed for families to more easily pool their super into a larger SMSF.
+SMSFs can now have up to six members, increasing the previous limit of four.
+This change is designed for families to pool their super into a larger SMSF more easily.
 We will explore how six-member SMSFs work in a future article.

 It will also be possible for SMSF members to live and work overseas for an extended period of up to five years from 1 July 2021 without tripping the SMSF residency rules.